CodeYourFuture/CYF-Workshops/technical-interviews/README.md

 ## Giving feedback

 After you interview someone, you will give them feedback.
 Think about what feedback you would appreciate.
 Some examples of topics:
 * How clearly did they communicate their ideas?
+(Think about feedback you've heard in demos before)
 * Did you always know what they were thinking/doing?
 * How easy was their code to read and understand?
 * How open were they to help?